Pythack/permscan/README.md

 permscan is a linux and macOS binary to filter file system items based on permission criteria.
 By default, it will search not-recursively and ignore hidden files but this behavior can be modified using flags.
-You can also specify the directory you want to search into.
+You can also specify the path of the directory you want to search into.

 ## Contents